Why Instagram Restricted Your Account: Common Reasons and How to Fix It

 • Don't create new accounts to get around the restriction • Don't continue the behavior that got you restricted • Don't spam Instagram support with multiple appeals • Don't post about being restricted (it can extend the penalty) • Don't use other people's accounts to promote yours

-Timeline: How Long Instagram Restrictions Last
+How Long Do Instagram Restrictions Last?

 Permanent Restrictions